 13. Place where comments are to be submitted and deadline for submission.
 Comments on this proposed rule may be submitted to the agency contact person listed above.
-The deadline for written comments is to be determined.
+The deadline for written comments is January 15, 2014.

 SECTION 1.
 NR 20.20(73)(n) 4. is amended to read: